dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 ## Usage Breakdown

 One of the first decisions that will need to be made is which AFL++ compiler will be used to instrument the target.
 AFL++ comes with a central compiler ```afl-cc```.
-The AFL++ documentation provides a breakdown of which compilers to used:
+The AFL++ documentation provides a breakdown of which compilers to use:

 ```
 +--------------------------------+